4.8 out of 5 Stars on TrustPilot

 When choosing a render type, consider your home’s needs, the local climate, your budget, and the aesthetics you’re aiming for:

 • Monocouche render provides a robust, weather-resistant finish with minimal maintenance required.
-It’s a versatile option for modern homes, offering various textures and a wide range of colours.
+It’s a versatile option for modern homes, offering various textures and colours.

 • Silicone render is a premium, highly flexible option, perfect for homes exposed to various weather conditions.
 It’s also self-cleaning, helping to maintain the appearance of your property.

-• Mineral render is a quick-setting option, ideal for colder climates or projects with tight deadlines.
-However, remember that it requires additional sealing with paint to make it fully weather-resistant.
+• Mineral render is a quick-setting option ideal for colder climates or projects with tight deadlines.
+However, it requires additional sealing with paint to make it fully weather-resistant.

 • Lime render, while labour-intensive, offers superior breathability, making it perfect for older or period properties and those aiming for a more eco-friendly approach.
-Despite its higher cost and longer curing period, it provides a beautifully natural, weathered finish.
+Despite its higher cost and longer curing, it provides a beautifully natural, weathered finish.

 Brick slip stencils and wood effect render

 Silicone Render has added benefits.
 It works alongside different stencils to create even more intricate finishes.
-For example, brick slip stencils can be attached to the wall and the cavities can be filled with silicone render tinted to any colour to effortlessly create a realistic brick effect.
-The stencils then peel away, revealing a professional-looking brick slip finish, with added benefits!
-As silicone render is spray machine compatible, the whole process takes just a few minutes.
-Crucially, they are also adaptable and therefore suitable for exterior and interior applications.
+For example, brick slip stencils can be attached to the wall, and the cavities can be filled with silicone render tinted to any colour to effortlessly create a realistic brick effect.
+The stencils then peel away, revealing a professional-looking brick slip finish with added benefits!
+As silicone render is spray machine compatible, the process takes just a few minutes.
+Crucially, they are also adaptable and, therefore, suitable for exterior and interior applications.

 Moreover, imprint stamps create a wood effect finish.
-Whilst Silicone Render is still wet, a large stamp is pressed into the render to create veins synonymous with wood.
-If you have the render tinted to an earthy shade, the finish will mimic wood flawlessly.
+Whilst the Silicone Render is still wet, a large stamp is pressed into the render to create veins synonymous with wood.
+If the render is tinted to an earthy shade, the finish will mimic wood flawlessly.

 • Brick slip render finish